 Suggested sources of PCBs are listed in the main Build & Installation Guide, and PCB design files, known as “Gerber files”, are available from the project GitHub repository:

 https://github.com/Simulators/simulator-type2

+PCB Design Software Change

+The Cadsoft Eagle design tool, now owned by AutoDesk, and originally used for all Liverpool Ringing Simulator Project PCBs, is being discontinued.
+As of May 2025, PCB designs have been migrated to the open source KiCad EDA package, and KiCad CAD files and KiCad-generated Gerber files have been made available in the GitHub repository.